How do people become homeless?

 How is SEARCH different from other homeless service organizations?

 SEARCH Homeless Services pursues a mission of providing hope, creating opportunity and transforming the lives of individuals experiencing homelessness in our community.
-SEARCH is committed to our mission because (1) human beings deserve to live in a safe, healthy, sheltered setting and (2) helping people stay housed and live a stable life provides Houston with a huge economic benefit.
+SEARCH is committed to our mission because (1) human beings deserve to live in a safe, healthy setting and (2) helping people stay housed and live a stable life provides Houston with major economic and societal benefits.

 What does case management mean?